Humanist Perspectives: issue 160, The War on Science and Reason

 letter from new york

-Jonny Diamond writes “…the Right is running an aggressive campaign against science, high-jacking the way in which outside information is brought to bear on serious policy decisions.”
+The War on Theory - Jonny Diamond writes “…the Right is running an aggressive campaign against science, high-jacking the way in which outside information is brought to bear on serious policy decisions.”

 practical philosophy

-Trudy Govier writes about the problem of self-deception in response to the news science brings to us.
+Science & Self-Deception - Trudy Govier writes about the problem of self-deception in response to the news science brings to us.
 “The news science brings to us is not always welcome,” she writes, “and many will want to resist it.
 To say we would rather not believe in global warming is an understatement.”

 things that go bump

-James Alcock writes about how science is often misused by people masquerading as experts.
+When Ignorance Masquerades as Science - James Alcock writes about how science is often misused by people masquerading as experts.
 He tells a story about his own encounter with a woman who had been egregiously mistreated by a so-called therapist.

 films

-In reviewing “perhaps the most corrupted area of research”, which involves the nuclear weapons industry, and the lack of attention given to this in films and other media, Shirley Goldberg writes “a true story, a tragic story — my story — about a scientist (my husband) and the high price of personal and scientific integrity.”
+Beautiful (& Dangerous) Minds – a true story - In reviewing “perhaps the most corrupted area of research”, which involves the nuclear weapons industry, and the lack of attention given to this in films and other media, Shirley Goldberg writes “a true story, a tragic story — my story — about a scientist (my husband) and the high price of personal and scientific integrity.”

 crossword puzzle

-theme: Science by Ian Johnston
+theme: Science -

 books

-Ian Johnston looks at some recent books about attacks on science, but argues that it is nothing new, and that “science’s greatest strength is its ability to produce the truth over time.”
+Bleating About the Bush - Ian Johnston looks at some recent books about attacks on science, but argues that it is nothing new, and that “science’s greatest strength is its ability to produce the truth over time.”

 children’s books

-Can fantasy and science co-exist?
+Science, God & Philip Pullman - Can fantasy and science co-exist?
 Gwyneth Evans discusses the perspectives on science presented by children’s writer and skeptic Philip Pullman.

 last word

-The conflict between scientific and religious perspectives is not new.
+- The conflict between scientific and religious perspectives is not new.
 Donald Hatch tells us about the differing but interesting views of Marcus Aurelius and Epicurus.

 back cover